 1. First one is from collected milk cream for several days.
 Then making butter out of it and then making ghee.

-2. In second method we can buy butter form market and then make ghee out of it.
+2. In second method we can buy butter from market and then make ghee out of it.

 What do we you need to make your own “Home made ghee”?

 Take a container, put cream you have stored and some hot water to melt cream.

 Transfer contents from the container to blender jar, blend till butter or makkhan separates.
 Add few ice cubes.
 Let the ice melt.Cold water helps to separate butterfat from buttermilk.You can use this ghee up to 8 to 10 months.

 Take a heavy base utensil, put butter and set to melt over medium heat, stirring it gently from time to time.
 Keep stirring until your butter starts to simmer, turn the heat down to medium-low.
 You will see following stages in the transition from butter to ghee: